-- (a) be in the form approved by the Minister - (b) be completed in the manner approved by WorkCover - (c) pursuant to section 62(1)(b) of the Act must be accompanied by the prescribed information. - (d) An application form and assistance with the application process can be obtained by contacting Self-insured Return to Work Services at WorkCover.
+- (a) be in the form approved by the Minister - (b) be completed in the manner approved by WorkCover - (c) pursuant to section 62(1)(b) of the Act must be accompanied by the prescribed information. - (d) An application form and assistance with the application process can be obtained by contacting the Self-insured Directorate at WorkCover.